Vector Tile Architecture & Format Fundamentals

 Protocol Buffers & Binary Encoding

 MVT uses protobuf to serialize tile data into a compact binary format.
-Unlike JSON or GeoJSON, which repeat keys and use verbose string representations, protobuf encodes data using field numbers and variable-length integers (varints).
-This results in significantly smaller payloads and faster deserialization on constrained devices.
-The binary structure also supports delta encoding for coordinates, storing only the differences between successive points rather than absolute values.
-For a deeper understanding of how protobuf achieves this efficiency, refer to the official Protocol Buffers Developer Documentation.
+Unlike JSON, which repeats keys verbosely, protobuf encodes data with field numbers and variable-length integers (varints).
+The binary structure also applies delta encoding for coordinates, storing only the differences between successive points.
+For detailed protobuf encoding semantics, see the official Protocol Buffers Developer Documentation.

 Layer Structure & Command Sequences